jonrau1/ElectricEye/README.md

 I am very happy to accept PR's for the following:
 - Adding new Auditors
 - Adding new checks to existing Auditors
+- Adding new ElectricEye-Response playbooks
+- Adding new Event Patterns for ElectricEye-ChatOps
 - Fixing my stupid grammar errors, spelling errors and inconsistencies
 - Removing any unused IAM permissions that may have popped up
 - Adding new forms of deployment scripts or IAC (Salt stacks, Ansible playbooks, etc.)